Dead List: The Elderly in Horror Movies

 Skeleton Key (2005)

 Skeleton Key reviews elder abuse through Voodoo witchcraft, which is a stand-in for the conventional abuse that people use to turn on their ailing family members.
-Kate Hudson plays Nurse Caroline who has been brought to an old bayou home to take care of Ben Devereaux (John Hurt) who has been rendered mute by a stroke.
-Caroline finds ritualistic objects in the attic of Devereaux’s home, and she suspects his wife Violet (Gene Rowlands) of cursing him.
-This is a slow burner, with some fine performances by great actors, but it is burdened a bit by the PG-13 requisite jump scares, and it leans a bit too hard on Cajun stereotypes.
-(I wonder if Joh Hurt, a Brit, could muster a Cajun accent, always a cringey possibility.)
-It’s a pretty good mystery and a proper studio thriller.
+Kate Hudson plays Nurse Caroline, who has been brought to an old bayou home to take care of Ben Devereaux (John Hurt).
+Ben has been rendered mute by a stroke, leaving him quite vulnerable.
+Caroline finds ritualistic objects in the attic of Devereaux’s home, and she suspects his wife, Violet (Gene Rowlands), of cursing him.
+This is a slow burner, with some fine performances by great actors.
+Unfortunately, it is burdened by the PG-13 requisite jump scares, and it leans a bit too hard on Cajun stereotypes.
+(I wonder if John Hurt, a Brit, could muster a Cajun accent, always a cringey possibility.)
+It’s a decent mystery and a proper studio thriller.

 Tom Noonan in House of the Devil (2009)